 Francis Edward Su is the Benediktsson-Karwa Professor of Mathematics at Harvey Mudd College.
 From 2015-2017, Su served as President of the Mathematical Association of America, whose mission is to advance the understanding of mathematics and its impact on our world.
 In this role, he has done much public writing and speaking on issues related to removing barriers for women and underrepresented groups to study math.
 He received the 2018 Halmos-Ford Award for mathematical writing and the 2013 Haimo Award for college teaching of mathematics.
 His book Mathematics for Human Flourishing will be published by Yale University Press in 2019.

-Makoto Fujimura, Director of Fuller’s Brehm Center, is a world-renowned artist and writer.
-A Presidential appointee to the National Council on the Arts from 2003-2009, Fujimura served as an international advocate for the arts, speaking with decision makers and advising governmental policies on the arts.
+Makoto Fujimura, Director of the Culture Care Initiative at Fuller Seminary's Brehm Center, is a world renowned abstract painter, writer, and culture shaper.
+A Presidential appointee to the National Council on the Arts from 2003-2009, Fujimura serves as an international advocate for the arts, speaking with decision makers and advising governmental policies on the arts.
 In 2014, the American Academy of Religion named Fujimura as its “2014 Religion and the Arts” award recipient.
-Fujimura’s work has been exhibited at galleries around the world, including Dillon Gallery in New York, Sato Museum in Tokyo, The Contemporary Museum of Tokyo, Tokyo National University of Fine Arts Museum, Bentley Gallery in Arizona, Gallery Exit and Oxford House at Taikoo Place in Hong Kong, and Vienna’s Belvedere Museum.
+Fujimura’s work has been exhibited at galleries around the world, including Dillon Gallery in New York, Sato Museum in Tokyo, The Contemporary Museum of Tokyo, Tokyo National University of Fine Arts Museum, Bentley Gallery in Arizona, Gallery Exit and Oxford House at Taikoo Place in Hong Kong, Vienna’s Belvedere Museum, Waterfall Mansion Gallery in New York, the Museum of the Bible in Washington, D.C., and the Tikotin Museum in Haifa, Israel.
 Fujimura authored Refractions: A Journey of Faith, Art and Culture (2009), Culture Care (2014), and most recently Silence and Beauty (2016).